Construction

 What this proves

 A regional GC, MEP, or specialty contractor in Northeast Florida doesn't need to wait for a "construction tech" platform.
-Per-seat ERP licensing for narrow daily workflows is a recurring six-figure-class line item, and BI seat costs stack on top.
-The pattern — one embedded engineer, the contractor's own Azure tenant, vendor-API writes, SQL-view reads, app-by-app replacement — ports directly to the next contractor.
-The ERP stays.
-The seats don't.
+The rented tools running narrow daily work are a recurring six-figure line item, and that is just the part you can count: the bigger return is the work owned software unlocks.
+The pattern (one embedded engineer, the contractor's own cloud, vendor-API writes, governed reads, app-by-app replacement) ports directly to the next contractor.
+You own what gets built.